This section is where I will keep an account of all of my current larp characters, for reference in case they come up.

 Ebur Chantarelle: Divine Intervention Larp

 Chantarelle is a character I wanted to be fun, easy to play, and I could justify taking naps in a hammock if I so desired.
 Divine Intervention is a Mage-Punk game, which I was drawn to because they advertised a fantasy feel, without needing to be beholden to a particularly rigid time period in costuming, and I was excited to dabble in some serious mish-mashing of styles.
-The Zamen culture read as very Hobbit-y so I was immediately whipping up images of a pipe-smoking lady who just wanted second breakfast and a nap.
+The Zamen culture read as very Hobbit-y so I was immediately whipping up images of a pipe-smoking bard who just wanted second breakfast and a nap.

 When I make a character I tend to start with a color palette that I think defines them, and as the Zamen people were costume directed to be clashy and bright, I felt that I was allowed to use my two real-life favorite colors (for once!) and make something in a very Orange and Yellow motif.
 I had a set of blue leather pouches and bracers from a previous game that I spent a fair bit of money on, so I integrated blue into it for the sake of financial responsibility.
 The Zamen also make a show of gaudy jewelry, so I made a necklace with just too much going on.

 Chantarelle has been immensely good for my brain to play.
 I love being challenged at games, but sometimes I really like just being a good natured, tall tale telling, smash the bad guys with a hammer and be back in time to play a game of cards character where I can relax for the weekend.
-Chantarelle is ostensibly in town because she is an “Official Fathom Board Tournament Judge.”
+Chantarelle is ostensibly in town because they are an “Official Fathom Board Tournament Judge.”
 (Fathom being the world of Aukana’s most popular collectible card game, and yes, the staff made their own card game and had a professional board game designer do the layout and produce actual copies of this game within a game.)
 So, every couple of episodes of DI I run a tournament and the winner holds the Champion Cup for a year.
 I really enjoy this role in the community, engaging all the players in a group activity and getting to yell very loud about how amazing their plays are.
 I try to channel a little bit of Chaucer from a knights tale for this part, and yes I do a bad accent.

 Prudence Henderson: Ashwick Plantation